-13. Defined contribution pension plan and post-employment benefit plan
+14. Defined contribution pension plan and post-employment benefit plan

 The Company has a 401K plan which is accounted for as a defined contribution plan for certain U.S. employees, whereby the Company matches a portion of employee contributions.
-Company contributions to the 401K plan were \$125, \$162 and \$157 for the years ended December 31, 2017, January 1, 2017 and January 3, 2016, respectively.
+Company contributions to the 401K plan were \$139, \$125 and \$162 for the years ended December 30, 2018, December 31, 2017 and January 1, 2017, respectively.

-The Company has certain post-employment benefits related to employees in its Mexico facility.
+The Company has certain post-employment benefits related to employees in its Mexico-Chihuahua facility.
 These benefit plans are only available to local employees and are generally government mandated.
-The liability related to the unfunded benefit obligations was \$283 and \$247 as at December 31, 2017 and January 1, 2017 respectively, which was classified within accrued liabilities in the consolidated balance sheet.
+The liability related to the unfunded benefit obligations was \$275 and \$283 as at December 30, 2018 and December 31, 2017 respectively, which was classified within accrued liabilities in the consolidated balance sheet.

-14. Restructuring Charges
+15. Restructuring Charges

+During the year ended December 30, 2018, restructuring charges of \$172 were incurred mainly related to the closure of the Suzhou facility, including ongoing administrative staff charges and certain professional services to close the facility.
 During the year ended December 31, 2017, in accordance with the Restructuring Plan communicated on May 15, 2017, restructuring charges of \$1,732 were incurred related to 49 full-time equivalents ("FTEs") in Mexico, 102 FTEs in China, 22 FTEs in the U.S., and 10 FTEs in Canada.
 Additional charges were incurred related to the closure of the Suzhou facility, including ongoing administrative staff charges to close the facility.
 The closure of the Suzhou Facility was initiated in the second quarter of 2017 and was substantially completed by the end of 2017.
-During the first quarter of 2016, one employee was terminated in the Markham, Ontario facility, which resulted in severance charges of \$176 based on the termination payments that are being paid on a monthly until the first quarter of 2017.
-No restructuring charges were incurred in 2015.
+During 2016, one employee was terminated in the Markham, Ontario facility, which resulted in severance charges of \$176 based on the termination payments that are being paid on a monthly until the first quarter of 2017.

-15. Related Party Transactions
+16. Related Party Transactions

-The Company incurred Director fees of \$220, \$220 and \$246 for the years ended December 31, 2017, January 1, 2017 and January 3, 2016, respectively.
-The Company incurred stock based compensation expense related to stock based awards for Directors of \$110, \$85 and \$52 for the years ended December 31, 2017, January 1, 2017 and January 3, 2016, respectively.
+The Company incurred Directors' fees of \$220, \$220 and \$220 for the years ended December 30, 2018, December 31, 2017 and January 1, 2017, respectively.
+The Company incurred stock based compensation expense related to stock based awards for Directors of \$106, \$110 and \$85 for the years ended December 30, 2018, December 31, 2017 and January 1, 2017, respectively.
 These charges were included in selling, general and administrative expenses.